-Goals for Investment To provide our ratepayers, community, road users, and others with a safe and fit for purpose road network.
+To provide our ratepayers, community, road users, and others with a safe and fit for purpose road network.

 Activity Examples

-Renewal Recurrent
+Renewal Growth Recurrent

-failures ng roads or major patching of road cions of kerb and channel in poor Widening or duplication of existing roads Maintenance and repairs to roads such as patching potholes, crack sealing etc. Line marking Street sweeping Inspections of the road network.
+Resurfacing of existing roads Road reconstruction or major patching of road failures Replacement of sections of kerb and channel in poor condition Road safety improvements Widening or duplication of existing roads Traffic calming treatments Maintenance and repairs to roads such as patching potholes, crack sealing etc. Linemarking Street sweeping Inspections of the road network.